fdbtrs/SFace-Privacy-friendly-and-Accurate-Face-Recognition-using-Synthetic-Data/README.md

-If you use any of the code provided in this repository, please cite the following paper:
+If you use any of the code/data provided in this repository, please cite the following paper:
 ## Citation
 ```
 @inproceedings{Sface_Boutros,